FindingBits/FindingBits/README.md

 ### Internal program for automotive mechanic company
 ##### Hosted on Docker (managed with Portainer) with PHP and MySQL
-##### C# Winforms used for campatibility with an Embedded Solution, without manual browser navigation.
+##### C# Winforms used for campatibility with an Embedded solution without manual browser navigation.
 ![alt text](https://github.com/FindingBits/FindingBits/blob/main/img/3.png)